kaiorosa1/100-days-of-code/r1-log.md

 ### R1D16

-I took a HTML Quiz on W3Schools website to review HTML tags and attributes.
+I took an HTML Quiz on the W3Schools website to review HTML tags and attributes.
 I started my second project from Free Code Camp (Survey Form) and I finished the backbone of the project.
 Next I'll be working on styling the page.
 I worked on Campo Minado and finally someone is able to win the game.
 Also, I created some function that will be implemented in the next sessions.